X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 The paranasal sinuses in the frontal projection shows the following anatomical structures:

-1. Trellised labyrinth (picture after Reza).
+1. Lattice labyrinth (photo by Reza).

 2. Right and left halves of the sphenoid sinuses.

-The chin projection in the study of sinusitis is the most preferred.
+The chin projection is the most preferable when examining for sinusitis.
 She shows the sinuses as openly as possible.
-When using the naso-chin styling, the pyramids of the temporal bones are superimposed on the region of the maxillary sinuses in the lower third and prevent them from being clearly viewed throughout.
+When using the nasochin pyramid placement temporal bones the maxillary sinuses overlap the area in the lower third and make it difficult to clearly view them throughout.

-X-ray of the paranasal sinuses
+Setup for radiography of the paranasal sinuses

-Gymorography - the introduction of a contrast agent into the paranasal sinuses.
+Maxillography is the introduction of a contrast agent into the paranasal sinuses.
 The method is often used when a ring-shaped shadow resembling a cyst is detected.

-How is a PPN x-ray done?
+How to do a PPN x-ray:

 5. Focal length - 100 cm.

-With chronic changes, the x-ray symptoms of the pathology will not change.
+With chronic changes, the X-ray symptoms of the pathology will not change.

-Criteria for evaluating image quality:
+Criteria for assessing image quality:

-• a clear structure of the bone walls;
+• clear structure of bone walls;

-• symmetry of laying;
+• symmetry of installation;

 • the presence of white-gray shadows (determines the technical features of the exposure).

-Gaimorography - contrast study
+Maxillography - contrast study

-Radiography of the posterior nasal cavity
+X-ray of the posterior nasal cavities

 The posterior paranasal sinuses include the following anatomical structures: